 - have your partner learn long alongside you at his own time

-… then here are my top two favorite resources:
+… then here are my top TWO favorite resources:

-This is an amazing resource for woman who are looking to have a natural hospital birth.
+Kopa Prepared Natural Birthing Classes is an amazing resource for woman who are looking to have a natural hospital birth.

 Whether you will be a first time mom or are giving birth again but looking for a different and more natural birthing experience, these classes are exactly what you need.